Last updated on December 23rd, 2024 at 11:30 pm

 How Do Tariffs Affect Consumers?

-Now, let’s get to the heart of the matter: how tariffs impact you, the consumer.
+Now, let’s get to the heart of the matter: how they impact you, the consumer.

 Higher Prices: As I mentioned earlier, when a tariff is placed on goods, companies commonly pass on the added cost to consumers.
 This means you might see higher prices on everything from electronics to clothing, food, and even your morning coffee if it’s imported.